DatRush/Graduation-project/README.md

 ./build.sh
 ```

+The script uses `set -e` so the build will stop if PyInstaller encounters an
+error.

 The executable will appear in the `dist/` folder.
 Launch it with an optional camera index just like the script:

 ```bash